Charles Schwab vs Fidelity vs Vanguard

 There is, however, a fee if you decide to move your IRA or non-IRA account to a different firm.

-The links to a full list of fees charged by the companies is available in their reviews (links to reviews provided below).
+The links to full lists of fees charged by the companies is available in their reviews (links to reviews provided at the bottom of the article).

 Vanguard brokerage is good fit to those clients who mostly want to invest in Vanguard-family mutual funds and ETFs.

-Fidelity Investments is great for customers who are looking for the best research
+Fidelity Investments is great for customers who are looking for the best independent investment research

-(top company in this category, tied with TD Ameritrade) or plan to invest in Fidelity-family mutual funds and ETFs.
+(top company in this categor) or plan to invest in Fidelity-family mutual funds and ETFs.

 Charles Schwab is recommended for clients new to investing, though the firm is not as good in this area as some of the companies in our